 Please be aware that enrollment in the preschool program does not guarantee enrollment in the school-age program once a child enters kindergarten.
-School-age care depends on meeting enrollment criteria and space availability.
+School-age care depends on meeting enrollment criteria and space availability

-Special Needs - Our philosophy of inclusion supports the rights of all children to be active participants in natural settings within their communities.
-We actively recruit families and offer enrollment opportunities for children with disabilities within our integrated, developmentally appropriate curriculum.
-In collaboration with the district and other community agencies, we assist children with disabilities to ensure that they are identified and provided a full range of services to meet individual needs in the least restrictive environment.
+Inclusion - Our philosophy of inclusion supports the rights of all children to be active participants in natural settings within their communities.
+We actively recruit families and offer enrollment opportunities for children with an array of abilities within our integrated, developmentally appropriate curriculum.
+In collaboration with the district and other community agencies, we assist children with different abilities to ensure that they are identified and provided a full range of services to meet individual needs in the least restrictive environment